Fraternity & Sorority Life

 - Governing in accordance with rules established by the Panhellenic Council to not violate the sovereignty, rights, and privileges of member women's fraternities.

-The Interfraternity Council is the governing body for and oversees the active fraternity chapters at F&M, with the Council's Board comprised of an elected representative from each chapter representing each chapter.
+The Interfraternity Council is the governing body for and oversees the active fraternity chapters at F&M, with the Council's Board comprising an elected representative from each chapter representing each chapter.
 The Council promotes our member fraternities’ shared interests and values of leadership, service, brotherhood, and scholarship while enabling fraternal organizations to thrive and grow through collaboration and teamwork, self-governance and accountability, and ethical, impactful leadership.